 Readout from the Symposium for Returning Citizens Hosted by the United States Attorney’s Office and Wayne State University

-“April Rienstra defrauded the State of Michigan Unemployment Insurance Agency of more than $300,000 by filing multiple fraudulent unemployment insurance claims that she was not entitled to.
-We will continue to work with our law enforcement partners and state workforce agencies to protect the integrity of unemployment insurance benefit programs," said Irene Lindow, Special Agent-in-Charge, Great Lakes Region, U.S. Department of Labor, Office of Inspector General.
+“Jordan Armstrong defrauded multiple state workforce agencies of more than $2.6 million by filing for unemployment insurance benefits in the names of identity theft victims.
+We will continue to work with our law enforcement partners and state workforce agencies to protect the integrity of unemployment insurance benefit programs," said Irene Lindow, Special Agent-in-Charge, Chicago Region, U.S. Department of Labor Office of Inspector General.